Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/vin_fuse.rst

     * ``sudo apt install -y npm``
     * ``npm i``

-      * NOTE: If this fails to do an inability to get the issuer certificate locally, you can run the command:
+      * Note: If this fails to do an inability to get the issuer certificate locally, you can run the command:

         * ``npm config set strict-ssl false`` before retrying the previous command (``npm -i``).

-      * NOTE: "npm ERR!
+      * Note: "npm ERR!
 The unauthenticated git protocol on port 9418 is no longer supported." will sometimes appear and can be fixed by modifying the url of the git repository.
 Try the command ``git config --global url."https://".insteadOf git://`` or, ``git config url."https://".insteadOf git://``.

     * ``npm start``
     * This will enable you to access the demo at the URL: ``http://localhost:3000/dashboard``